World Cup insurers risk blizzard of claims, disputes over Russia, Qatar

 “The most recent developments are unprecedented and we cannot speculate on the ultimate outcome given the current uncertainty,” said a Swiss Re spokesperson.

-Any cancellation insurance taken out by organisations found guilty of bribery or fraud would be voided by the fraud.
+Any cancellation insurance taken out by organizations found guilty of bribery or fraud would be voided by the fraud.

-Event cancellation insurance usually covers issues such as terrorism or natural disasters such as hurricanes, which are outside the control of the insured organisation.
+Event cancellation insurance usually covers issues such as terrorism or natural disasters such as hurricanes, which are outside the control of the insured organization.